Dyson–Harrop satellite

 A Dyson–Harrop satellite is a hypothetical megastructure intended for power generation using the solar wind.
 It is inspired by the Dyson sphere, but much harder to detect from another star system.
+The satellite develops a useful voltage potential by capturing positive ions against a solar sail for a net positive voltage, while draining off electrons on a long wire, and guiding flux electrons along a short wire into a charge receiver for a net negative voltage.
+The voltage difference between the charge receiver and the solar sail is used to power a laser or microwave transmitter for power transfer off-board the satellite.

-The concept for the so-called Dyson–Harrop satellite begins with a long metal wire loop pointed at the sun.
+The concept for the so-called Dyson–Harrop satellite begins with a long metal wire loop pointed at the Sun.
 This wire is charged to generate a cylindrical magnetic field that snags the electrons that make up half the solar wind.
-These electrons get funnelled into a metal spherical receiver to produce a current, which generates the wire's magnetic field – making the system self-sustaining.
+These electrons get funneled into a metal spherical receiver to produce a current, which generates the wire's magnetic field – making the system self-sustaining.
 Any current not needed for the magnetic field powers an infrared laser trained on satellite dishes back on Earth, designed to collect the energy.
 Earth's air does not absorb infra-red light, so the system would be highly efficient.
-Back on the satellite, the current has been drained of its electrical energy by the laser – the electrons fall onto a ring-shaped sail, where incoming sunlight can excite them enough to keep the satellite in orbit around the sun.
+Back on the satellite, the current has been drained of its electrical energy by the laser – the electrons fall onto a ring-shaped sail, where incoming sunlight can excite them enough to keep the satellite in orbit around the Sun.

-A relatively small Dyson–Harrop satellite using a 1-centimetre-wide copper wire 300 metres long, a receiver 2 metres wide and a sail 10 metres in diameter, sitting at roughly the same distance from the sun as the Earth, could generate 1.7 megawatts of power – enough for about 1000 family homes in the US.
+A relatively small Dyson–Harrop satellite using a 1-centimetre-wide copper wire 300 metres long, a receiver 2 metres wide and a sail 10 metres in diameter, sitting at roughly the same distance from the Sun as the Earth, could generate 1.7 megawatts of power – enough for about 1000 family homes in the US.
 Larger sizes could produce far greater amounts of power, even exceeding the current usage of Earth.
-Satellites could be placed anywhere in the solar system, and networks of satellites could combine to generate terawatts of power.
+Satellites could be placed anywhere in the Solar System, and networks of satellites could combine to generate terawatts of power.